Jinwei-Zeng/HANE/README.md

 # HANE
-Official implementation of Tracking Regional On-road Carbon Emissions with Road Network and Origin-destination Flow Data
+Official implementation of Estimating On-road Transportation Carbon Emissions from Open Data of Road Network and Origin-destination Flow Data